 Instructions

-- Cook the noodles according to package directions.
-Drain and rinse with cold water to stop the cooking then set aside to cool.
+- Drain and rinse with cold water to stop the cooking then set aside to cool.

 bacini siktirtme says